 - GP “Next” timing is expected to be Q4 2017, or approximately 1 year from now.
 It was stated that the feedback on the 6 month release cadence has been heard and the timing now will shift to something more along the lines of once per year releases.
 There was no mention of what that means for service packs throughout the year etc., nor if that means no more “R2” releases.
 I’m sure we’ll hear more on that type of thing at Summit or future blogs from the team in Fargo.

 - GP “Next” is all about the biggest suggestions from Microsoft Connect, so if you think that’s useless, think again!
 They review it regularly and that is their primary source of improvements for future releases.
 If you haven’t looked at it for a while, go, search and vote on suggestions you’d like to see in future releases.
-If you vote for nothing else, please vote for this suggestion to PLEASE provide GP 2016 documentation!
+If you vote for nothing else, please vote for (link removed, no longer valid) to PLEASE provide GP 2016 documentation!

 - An interesting comment from Pam today was (essentially), if you are a GP partner that hasn’t yet looked at Azure, don’t bother, but please contact one of the ISVs in the GP hosting space.
 If I interpreted this correctly, the gist of her comment is that if you haven’t tried to get into Azure yet, you never will so don’t even bother trying to pretend you’ll get to it.
 There are at least 3 ISVs who all do an excellent job and have done the heavy lifting on the cloud thing, so leverage them and move on.
 Her biggest point was we (GP partners) are losing business to cloud providers because we are not having the conversation with our customers.
 Customers are looking and asking about it, but some of us are sticking our head in the sand and we’re losing deals and customers.